tautcer/Dotfiles/README.md

 Make.sh file is created to automate the creation process of the dotfiles and new folders which also links the files with the correct dotfiles in the home dir.

-If new files needs to be added or move just change line 11 to make it since with others.
+If new files needs to be added or moved just change line 11 to make it sync with others.